mikiec84/starter-bot-messenger/README.md

 ## Your bot

 #### SDK usage
-* All you need for you bot is in the bot.js file.
+* All you need for your bot is in the bot.js file.
 The call to Recast.AI is already done.
 * ```client.textConverse(message.body, { conversationToken: senderID })``` To use this method you need to pass the user's input, and  a unique conversation token.
 This token can be the senderId of the messenger chat.
 This token will create for each users a specific conversation with your bot.
 * ```res.reply()``` To get the first reply of your bot.
 * ```res.replies``` To get an array of all your replies.
 * ``` res.action``` Get the object action.
 When an action is complete you will have the ```action.done = true ``` and you will be able to trigger a specific behavior.

 #### Start-kit helpers
-* ```replyMessage(sendeID,YOUR_TEXT)``` to send a basic text message.
+* ```replyMessage(senderID,YOUR_TEXT)``` to send a basic text message.
-* ```replyButton(senderID, options)``` to send a basic button, if you whant a more complete button I advise to check the function replyButton in the bot.js file && the [Faceboook doc for button] (https://developers.facebook.com/docs/messenger-platform/send-api-reference#message).
+* ```replyButton(senderID, options)``` to send a basic button, if you want a more complete button I advise to check the function replyButton in the bot.js file && the [Faceboook doc for button] (https://developers.facebook.com/docs/messenger-platform/send-api-reference#message).

 ```javascript
 function handleMessage(event) {